Metamorphoses of the flow past an obstacle of a resonantly-driven bistable polariton fluid: Analysis of the transition : slowly-varying obstacles

-where the function $B(\rho)$ is defined in Eq.~(\ref{fpe1}).
+where $B'(\rho)$ denotes the derivative of $B(\rho)$ (Eq.~(\ref{fpe1})) with respect to $\rho$ .
 These corrections are shown in Fig.~\ref{adiaana.fig}b and, as expected, they result in a closer agreement between the analytic approximations and the numerical profiles.
-More interestingly, the corrected density profile in the $(\rho, b)$ diagram provides a clue to the origin of the instability (Fig.~\ref{adiaana.fig}a).
+More interestingly, the corrected density profile in the $(\rho, \delta)$ diagram provides a clue to the origin of the instability (Fig.~\ref{adiaana.fig}a).
 One observes that the correction (\ref{adiacor}) produces a departure of the profile from the high density branch towards the middle unstable branch when the potential returns to 0, in the close downward wake of the obstacle.
 Eq.~(\ref{adiacor}) shows that this non-adiabatic effect grows with $k_0$ and, it also grows with the localized potential amplitude $u_m$.
-One can therefore guess, that, for sufficiently large $u_m$ or $k_0$, this leads the flow profile loop in Fig.~\ref{adiaana.fig}a, to reach the unstable density branch in the $(\rho, b)$ diagram and lead to an instability.
-While suggestive, this argument is obviously not rigorous since the perturbative correction (\ref{adiacor}) cannot be trusted when it provides a significant correction to the lowest order result.
+One can therefore guess, that, for sufficiently large $u_m$ or $k_0$, this leads the flow profile loop in Fig.~\ref{adiaana.fig}a, to reach the unstable density branch in the $(\rho, \delta)$ diagram and leads to an instability.
+The global character of the bifurcation shows that it is invisible to linear (i.e.~Bogoliubov) excitations \cite{joly2021,stepanov2019,claude2022} around the steady flow.
+It cannot be located by a criterion that only involves them, like the Landau criterion for superfluids.
+The bifurcation appears to be the analog in the spatial domain of ``rate-dependent tipping'' bifurcations \cite{ashwin2012,vanselow2019} in bistable systems which have become of interest in the context of climate change.